nkabbara/nkabbara.github.io/tango/book/musical.md

   }
 </style>

-_This chapter is incomplete.
-I felt disingenous completing it before I could call myself a musical dancer.
+_This chapter is 60% complete.
 After going deep into musicality for a couple of months, I realized that I'm either doing it wrong or I'm thinking about it incorrectly or I don't have the right instruction.
 I'll complete it when I figure things out and when I feel like my dance has become musical._

 # Becoming Musical